urbas/TemplateSharp/README.md

         Console.WriteLine(template.CreateString(song));
     }

+The parameter `song` in the function call `template.CreateString(song)` is called __data source object__.
+It contains the concrete values for parameters in placeholders.

+## Why is Template# fast?

+Template# compiles its templates first.
+Afterwards the compiled templates can be used repeatedly to create a lot of strings as swiftly as possible.

+__But what happens in the compilation stage?__

+The most important part of the compilation stage is baking-in of the binding of placeholders with their concrete values.
+The concrete values are stored in the data source object and have to be looked up for each data source object when the strings are being created.
+We call this process _dynamic binding_.

-Dynamic binding of instance members with placeholders can be quite slow if it is performed through reflection-based binding for each call of the `template.CreateString(song)` method.
-To avoid this Template# uses the compilation stage.
-It binds the placeholders with the `Song`'s properties only once and creates a function which directly accesses the property, field or the method.
+However, dynamic binding can be quite slow if it is performed through reflection.
+To avoid this Template# binds the placeholders with the `Song`'s properties only once and creates a baked function which directly accesses the property, field or function.
 This is achieved with the help of _expression trees_.
 In essence, expression trees are functions which are created and compiled at runtime.

-However, the above is not the only or the most performant use of Template#.
-Look at examples below to learn more about additional features and most optimised uses of Template#.

 ## Example 1: simplicity

 The simplest way to use Template# is with plain classes:

-    var template = Templates.Compile<Song>("[C?<{0:00} of {1:00} - >Track Number,Tracks Count][Artist] - [C?<{0} - >Album][Title].[FileExtension]");
+    var template = Templates.Compile<Song>("[?<{0:00} of {1:00} - >Track Number,Tracks Count][Artist] - [?<{0} - >Album][Title].[FileExtension]");
     List<Song> songs;
     ...
     foreach (Song song in songs) {